 Burning waste legally

 There are very few circumstances where a business can legally burn waste:

 - You can burn waste in the open if it is plant tissue, waste bark, sawdust, shavings or cuttings from untreated wood from wood processing or the production of panels or furniture.
 You can only do this if the waste is on the land it originated on and does not cause a smoke nuisance

 - You can burn certain types of waste as a fuel in a small appliance or a purpose-built incineration plant.
 What can and cannot be burnt and in what type of appliance is complicated, so if you wish to consider this you need to contact us

 Disposing of your waste legally

-You must pay for your waste to be recycled or disposed of in an appropriate manner by a legitimate licensed waste contractor.
+You must pay for your waste to be recycled or disposed of in an appropriate manner.
+We provide competitively priced commercial waste services.